acl-org/eacl-2024/_pages/registration.md

 <b>Note that</b>:
 - Bring a copy of your registration confirmation to Registration Check-in to pick up your badge.
 - If your plans change and you had selected virtual attendance but now want to attend in person, please contact Yes Events (below) to make the change and pay the difference owed.
-Similarly, if you cannot attend in person as you had registered, by contacting Yes Events, you may change to virtual and receive a refund for the difference (fees may apply).
+Similarly, if you cannot attend in person as you had registered, by contacting Yes Events, you may change to virtual and receive a refund for the difference (<b>fees may apply</b>).

 ## In-Person Pricing:

 Each main conference paper must have at least one Full Conference Regular In-Person attendee registered.
 Please see the ACL Executive Policy.

 If you are presenting at a workshop, you do not need to register for the main conference, but you must register for the appropriate workshop.
 Please see the ACL Executive Policy.

 ## Virtual Pricing